 This Aloor Jhal recipe is just perfect for those days when you are running low in terms of both time and energy.
-What if I tell you that there is no frying, no sautéing, or baking, or grinding involved in this recipe!
+What if I tell you that there is no frying, no sautéing, baking, or grinding involved in this recipe?
 Yes, and that’s absolutely true.
-It is absolutely one-pot recipe which is done in flat 10 mins.
+It is absolutely a one-pot recipe that is done in flat 10 mins.

 Traditionally, this meal combination is for breakfasts but this one is equally well suited for lunches or dinners.

 These are some of the traditionally popular side dishes paired with Bengali luchis.
-Apart from these, there’s a number of Chicken recipes that can be paired as well.
+Apart from these, there are a number of Chicken recipes that can be paired as well.

-There are some popular side dishes which can be paired with Bengali luchis as they are done with pooris.
+There are some popular niramish ranna side dishes that can be paired with Bengali luchis for the perfect festive Bengali food combination

 Luchi can also be served with Bengali sweet dishes such as